vishnugovind10/MarketMaking/README.md

 **Market Making in Python**

+The Algorithm is desdigned to provide liquidity for crypto tokens and designed to a be standalone alogorithm withm minimal support from the traders once it is deployed.

 A simple market making algorithm.
 The algorithm does the following:

 1)   Providing quotes around a predictive fair value.